BrunoScaglione/TCC-Autonomous-Ship/src/surge-control-project/README.md

 </h1>

 <p align="center">
-    Undergraduate Thesis for the Mechatronics Engineering degree in the University of São Paulo (USP)
+    Undergraduate Thesis for the Mechatronics Engineering degree from the University of São Paulo (USP)
 </p>

 ## Features